-Advances followed a four percent surge on Wall Street's major indexes
+Advances followed a four percent surge on Wall Street\'s major indexes

-Advances followed a four percent surge on Wall Street\'s major indexes Markets surged on Thursday after the world\'s biggest central banks moved to provide funds to lenders and prop up the global financial system in a dramatic bid to turn the tide of the eurozone crisis.
+Markets surged on Thursday after the world\'s biggest central banks moved to provide funds to lenders and prop up the global financial system in a dramatic bid to turn

 The announcement by the central banks of the eurozone, Canada, Britain, Japan, United States and Switzerland that they would lower the cost of providing dollars to banks sent instant relief around the world.